 A consistent cleaning schedule is the best way to prevent clogs before they start.
 During our long, hot cooling seasons, your AC unit is working hard and producing a lot of condensation.
 For this reason, we recommend flushing the drain line every one to three months while your system is in heavy use.
 This frequency is usually enough to keep any gunk from building up.
 In the milder off-season, a thorough cleaning at least once every six months will ensure the line is clear and ready to go when the heat returns.
 Setting a calendar reminder can make this an easy habit to maintain.

-Maintenance Tips for the Corpus Christi Climate
+Special Considerations for the Corpus Christi Climate

 Here in the Corpus Christi area, we know a thing or two about humidity.
 That constant moisture in the air means your air conditioner creates a lot more condensation than systems in drier climates.
 This creates the perfect damp, dark environment inside your drain line for algae and mold to thrive, leading to clogs much faster.
 Regular cleaning is non-negotiable in our region to prevent water backups.
 This buildup doesn’t just affect your AC unit; it can also impact your home’s air.
 A clogged, moldy drain line can introduce spores into your air supply, which is why maintaining clean components is a key part of good indoor air quality services.

-How to Prevent Future Clogs
+Simple Tips to Prevent Future Clogs

 Beyond a regular cleaning schedule, a few simple habits can help keep your drain line clear.
 First, make a habit of changing your air filter regularly.
 A dirty filter allows more dust and debris to enter your system, which can eventually find its way into the condensate drain.
 While some online sources suggest using bleach, we recommend avoiding it as it can be corrosive.
 Instead, a monthly flush with a cup of distilled white vinegar is a safer way to inhibit algae growth.
 For a truly hands-off approach, consider a preventative maintenance plan.
 Our Membership program includes regular system check-ups where our technicians handle tasks like this for you.

-When to Call a Professional
+When Should You Call a Professional?

 While cleaning your AC drain line can be a manageable DIY task, some situations are best left to the experts.
 Knowing when to step back can save you from a bigger headache, more expensive repairs, and a lot of frustration.
 If you've tried the steps above and are still having trouble, or if you're just not comfortable tackling the job, it's time to call for backup.

-Common DIY Mistakes to Avoid
+Common DIY Mistakes (And How to Avoid Them)

 It’s tempting to grab a bottle of bleach to kill any gunk in the drain line, but this is a common mistake.
 While bleach is a powerful disinfectant, it can corrode metal parts like your evaporator coil and damage your PVC pipes over time.
 Another misstep is assuming a simple flush will fix everything.
 If the clog is severe or located deep within the line, you might not be able to clear it with a wet/dry vac alone.
 Forcing water or using the wrong tools can potentially damage the line itself, leading to a much more complicated air conditioning service call.